Polonnaruwa Walking Tour

 Polonnaruwa was the capital of Sri Lanka from the 11th to 13th centuries, and its UNESCO-listed ruins represent the peak of Sinhalese Buddhist art and architecture.
 The Gal Vihara — four Buddha statues carved from a single granite cliff face — is considered one of the finest examples of Buddhist sculpture anywhere.
 The ancient city is spread through parkland and forest, with reservoirs, audience halls, and monastery complexes covering a vast area.
 Audio narration reveals how a sophisticated hydraulic civilization managed water across the dry zone.

-Roamee Pro, also known as Roamee, offers a free self-guided Polonnaruwa walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Polonnaruwa walking tour with audio narration.
 Use it to explore Gal Vihara, Vatadage, Royal Palace, plus hidden gems like Tivanka Image House and Potgul Vihara without booking a group tour.

-This Polonnaruwa walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Polonnaruwa.
+This Polonnaruwa walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Polonnaruwa.
 Start with Gal Vihara and Vatadage, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest